ereiskind/COUNTER_R4_to_Database/README.md

-# COUNTER_R4_to_Database
+# COUNTER R4 to Database
-OpenRefine instructions for converting COUNTER Release 4 reports into a database-usable format
+Each R4 report has its own JSON